9 Science-Backed Solutions For Deep Sleep To Lay The Foundation For Your Best Health & Self

 7. Relying On Sleeping Pills.

-Sleeping pills induce sedation instead of restorative sleep by inhibiting the electrical brain activity needed to generate healthy sleep stages.
+Sleeping pills induce sedation instead of restorative rest by inhibiting the electrical brain activity needed to generate healthy sleep stages.
 Prolonged use has been linked to increased risks of mortality and cancer, as well as rebound insomnia.
 Additionally, they can cause a 50% reduction in brain cell connections, deteriorating learning and memory ability.

 8. Relying On Melatonin Supplements.

 While melatonin supplements are commonly used studies show they offer only minimal benefits, increasing sleep duration by an average of just 3.9 minutes and efficiency by 2.2%.
 High doses may suppress natural melatonin production, and due to the lack of regulation in the U.S., melatonin supplements often contain inaccurate doses, with studies showing up to 80% less or 460% more than what is stated on the label.
-Additionally, melatonin can also impact hormone levels, potentially influencing puberty, though it may be beneficial for older adults as natural production declines with age.
+Plus, melatonin can also impact hormone levels, potentially influencing puberty, though it may be beneficial for older adults as natural production declines with age.

 9. Under-Sleeping.

 Consistently sleeping less than 8 hours, or not meeting your individual sleep needs, can have serious consequences.
 Just one night of insufficient sleep increases toxic proteins in the brain, reduces immune activity by 70%, and affects cognitive function.
 Even losing one hour of sleep during daylight savings causes a 24% rise in heart attacks, along with more car accidents, suicides, and harsher judicial sentences.
-Sleep needs vary by age, health, stress, activity, and gender.
+Everyone’s sleep needs vary by age, health, stress, activity, and gender.
 For instance, teenagers may need more due to shifted circadian rhythms, while women often require extra rest because of hormonal fluctuations and increased brain activity.
-When sleep duration doesn’t align with your unique needs, it limits deep, restorative sleep, impacting overall health.
+When sleep duration doesn’t align with your unique needs, it limits deep, restorative rest, impacting overall health.

 1. View sunrise & sunset.